ruff-lang/test-implementation/README.md

 Reference implementation for the Bunny programming language.
 This repository holds the compiler and the core language.

+You can look at the [specification](https://github.com/bunny-lang/specification) or visit the [Bunny website](https://bunny-lang.org) for a high level overview of the language.

 # Development

 The reference implementation is written in [OCaml](https://ocaml.org/).
 To get started, you need to install [opam](https://opam.ocaml.org/) and the compiler.